 You might have read the guidelines relating to biases, or probabilities, or motivation, and agreed with them, but they won’t stick just because you’ve passively read through them once.
 To make them stick you need to actively review them, and one good way of doing this is through the use of quizzes.

-Doing these quizzes and tests will help embed some of the key Common Sense guidelines into your brain in a way that makes them more readily available or even instinctive when the opportunity comes to apply them in real life.
+Doing these quizzes will help embed some of the key Common Sense guidelines into your brain in a way that makes them more readily available or even instinctive when the opportunity comes to apply them in real life.

-- You should regularly repeat the tests, even if you know the answers.
+Regularly repeat the tests, even if you know the answers.
 It helps embed them more firmly in your brain and helps make the advice more instinctive.

 The list of quizzes and tests available here at About Common Sense are as listed and shortcutted below.

 For many of the quizzes there are two versions.
 A version that appears at the end of the section covering a given topic.
 You can type in your answer and check whether or not you were right.
 And there is a version on a linked page which enables you to score yourself, if you have ActiveX enabled.
 This version also uses your ‘localstorage’ to hold a copy of your score and make it available the next time you access the quiz or on the quiz score summary page.
 To enable the scoring you will need DOM Storage enabled.

 - A Summary History of the World: Quiz 1 [Scoring Version]; Quiz 2 [Scoring Version]; Quiz 3 [Scoring Version]

 - Cognitive Biases -> Name that Bias [Scoring Version]